JoeyStanley/real/teaching.md

 ### [Professionalization ("Brand Yourself") Workshops](/pages/brand-yourself)

-In this workshos, I discuss ways to boost your online presence as an academic.
+In this workshops, I discuss ways to boost your online presence as an academic.
 I've given this workshop several times over the past few years and it has evolved quite a bit based on my own experiences.
 The gist: make a website and possibly also get active on Twitter.

 ### [Academic Poster Workshop](/downloads/190911-poster_workshop.pdf)